arnicas/interactive-vis-course/Week13/README.md

 * Unrolling line charts: http://big-elephants.com/2014-06/unrolling-line-charts-d3js/

-See the example in **animated_line.html**.
+See the example in **[animated_line.html](animated_line.html)**.
 You could use this in your own scrolly stories if you wanted to.
 Use the second version, for a smoother effect.

 The animation delay happens via the interpolation function.

+TODO: Fix up the global vars in the animated lines example, add a sync'd animation.

 ## Animated Paths on Maps